The Future is Now: Innovative Responses to Global Adversity

 The Rev. Ernest J. Bartell, CSC, Prize for Undergraduate Research on Poverty and Development is conferred annually at the University of Notre Dame's Human Development Conference.
 Two $1,000 prizes recognize outstanding undergraduate student research on poverty and development.
 Each year one prize will be given to a student at the University of Notre Dame and one to a student from another university.

 Undergraduate students invited to present at the 2021 Human Development Conference are eligible to apply for this award.
 Information regarding how to apply is included in the conference invitation.
-Students who wish to be considered must apply by Monday, January 18, 2021.
+Students who wish to be considered must apply by Wednesday, January 20, 2021.
 Additional information and/or an interview may be required.
-Finalists will be notified by February 1.
+Finalists will be notified in the beginning of February.

 Student research should address a specific aspect of poverty and development, whether in the United States or abroad.
 Research may be submitted from any field of study, including the social sciences, natural sciences, and humanities.
 Students are encouraged to conduct original research and to consider programs and policies that could help reduce poverty.
 A faculty committee will determine the award recipients, and prizes will be conferred during the Human Development Conference, February 26-27, 2021.